dsbowen/Hemlock/docs_md/tutorial/deploy.md

 $ hlk deploy
 ```

+(You may have to give heroku access to your github account the first time you do this.)

 This opens a web page with the deployment information.
 Give your application an awesome name and click 'Deploy app' at the bottom of the page.

 Heroku needs about 2-4 minutes to set up your cloud computing environment.
 Use this time to reflect on the meaning of life.
 When it's done, head to https://my-awesome-app-name.herokuapp.com/ (replace 'my-awesome-app-name' with the name you gave to your application) to see your study online.